Complete Reducibility in Good Characteristic: Proof of Theorem and Corollaries --

 If $M$ is $G$-cr then either $M$ is the derived subgroup of a maximal Levi subgroup, or $M$ is $G$-irreducible and therefore a maximal connected subgroup of $G$.
 In the former case, $M$ is a subsystem subgroup of $G$ and so every $M$-irreducible subgroup is $G$-cr.
 We will consider the case that $M$ is a non-subsystem maximal connected subgroup of $G$ shortly.

-If instead $M$ is non-$G$-cr, then from Corollary \ref{cor:overgroups} we know that $G = E_{7}$, $p=7$ and $M$ is conjugate to the unique non-$G$-cr subgroup $G_{2}$ in part (iii).
-Thus either $X = M$ or $X$ is an $M$-irreducible proper subgroup of $M$.
+If instead $M$ is non-$G$-cr, then from Corollary \ref{cor:overgroups} we know that either $G = E_{7}$, $p=7$ with $M = G_2$ as in part (iii); or $G = E_6$, $p = 5$ with $M = A_1$ as in part (v); or $X$ is an $M$-irreducible proper subgroup of $M$.
 The maximal $M$-irreducible subgroups of $M$ are of type $A_{1}$, $A_{1}\tilde{A}_{1}$ and $A_{2}$; we have proved in Section \ref{sec:E7E6p7} that the former of these is non-$G$-cr, while the latter two are centralisers (in $M$) of non-central semisimple elements, of order $2$ and $3$ respectively, and therefore lie in a proper subsystem subgroup of $G$.
 By Theorem \ref{thm:e7}, the only non-$G$-cr subgroups of $G$ are conjugate either to $M$ or its maximal subgroup $A_{1}$, or to a second class of subgroups $A_{1}$, which by Corollary \ref{cor:overgroups} do not lie in a proper subsystem subgroup of $G$, and hence do not lie in $M$.
 This justifies the entries in Table \ref{tab:max} with $M$ non-$G$-cr.

 We may now assume that $M$ is $G$-irreducible, and therefore a maximal connected subgroup of $G$.
 Thus $M$ is one of the subgroups given by Lemma \ref{lem:maximalexcep}, and by hypothesis $M$ is not a subsystem subgroup.
 Furthermore if $G = E_{6}$ and $M = F_{4}$ or $C_{4}$, then $M$ is the centraliser of an involutary automorphism of $G$, and since $p \neq 2$ it follows from \cite[Corollary 3.21]{MR2178661} that every $M$-irreducible subgroup of $M$ is $G$-cr.
 Since $(G,p) = (E_6,5)$, $(E_7,5)$, $(E_7,7)$ or $(E_8,7)$, the possibilities for $M$ are therefore as follows: $M = A_{2}G_{2}$ or $A_{2}$ (two classes) when $G = E_{6}$; $M = G_{2}C_{3}$, $A_{1}F_{4}$, $A_{1}G_{2}$, $A_{1}A_{1}$ or $A_{2}$ when $G = E_{7}$; and $M = G_{2}F_{4}$, $B_{2}$ or $A_{1}A_{2}$ when $G = E_{8}$.